Edge densities of drawings of graphs with one forbidden cell: Preliminaries: Drawings, Cells, and Cell Types

 \begin{lemma} For any connected drawing $\Gamma$ of a multigraph $G$ with at least one edge,

 \end{lemma}

-The next lemma gives a bound on the number of cells of certain types in terms of the number of inner edge segments in large cells of non-homotopic drawings.
-Similar statements have been implicitly used in prior work such as \cite{ackerman_quasiplanar,ackermanTopologicalGraphsMost2019,kaufmann_density_formula}.
+The next lemma gives a bound on the number of \threezero-cells and \fourone-cells in terms of the number of inner edge segments in large cells of non-homotopic drawings.
+Similar statements have been implicitly proven in prior work \cite{ackerman_quasiplanar,ackermanTopologicalGraphsMost2019}.

 \begin{lemma} In any connected non-homotopic drawing of a multigraph with at least three vertices, it holds that